touhouworldcup/thprac/README.md

 ## Compatibility
 thprac officially supports every version of Windows starting with **Windows Vista**.
 Windows XP may work using [One-Core-API](https://github.com/Skulltrail192/One-Core-API-Binaries), but this is NOT being actively tested.

+**Wine** and the Steam Deck are also officially supported.
+Note that the backspace menu is also specifically coded to work well with the Steam Deck (not tested though cause I don't have a Steam Deck)

 # Features
 ## Enchanced practice mode (supports all main games, Great Fairy Wars and Uwabami Breakers.
 Does not support Phantasmagoria of Flower View)
 ![Unconnected Marketeers](https://user-images.githubusercontent.com/23106652/174433923-0a6069e7-d10d-4107-8f0d-f4a8a9d56976.png)